abb94/code_appendices/README.md

 ## 6. Additional Files
 - The `.rar` files contain all the data used throughout the thesis.
 These folders are not password-protected.
 - `data.xlsx` is a spreadsheet file that allows easy access to the downloadable data used in the thesis.
+Please read the terms and conditions for this data at [the following link](https://www.bu.edu/asllrp/av/dai-asllvd.html)